ezy/statice/source/_posts/remind-me-royskopp.md

 tags:
 ---

-This is a really nice little vid that does a bloody good job of IA IMO. \[youtube lBvaHZIrt0o\]
+This is a really nice little vid that does a bloody good job of IA IMO. {% youtube lBvaHZIrt0o %}